 Also make time for yourself and what you enjoy.
-Don't constantly be fulfilling your responsibilities or responding to the wants and needs of those around you.
+Don't constantly focus on your responsibilities or respond to the wants and needs of those around you.
 Put yourself first.

 Look after your physical health by focusing on the other dimensions of wellbeing covered in this article.
 Your mind and body are connected, looking after one influences the wellbeing of the other.
 That's science, not a bumper sticker on a hippie's van.

 Once you start maximizing all five dimensions of your wellbeing, you'll have a powerful platform to thrive in all areas of your life.